ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

 > 2. A single private key is insufficient to gain control of the
 >     fund, as the fund is controlled by the MuSig combination
 >     of two keys.
+> 3. Communications is done over BOLT #8 communications tunnnels,
+>     which are encrypted against third parties.
+> 4. Ephemeral keys are still not saved in persistent storage,
+>     protecting against naive operators who back up the
+>     persistent storage including private keys.
 >
 > Thus the risk is considered low.
 >